 Oh man, is this book beautiful!
 Just browsing through the 500+ full-color images in The Art of 3D Computer Animation and Effects reminds me of why I entered the field of computer games and graphics in the first place.
 Author Isaac Kerlow evidently loves his work, and put a lot of that love and what… Click this link to continue reading the rest of the article

 Graphics Programming Methods is another quality entry in the popular “Graphics” series from Charles River Media.
-The editor, Jeff Lander, who a few months ago wrapped up work on True Crime, (Activision) has been a long-time contributor to Game Developer magazine and one of the editors for the Game Programming Gems series, evidence that he… Click to read the rest of “Graphics Programming Methods.”
+The editor, Jeff Lander, who a few months ago wrapped up work on True Crime, (Activision) has been a long-time contributor to Game Developer magazine and one of the editors for the Game Programming Gems series, evidence that he… Need to read the rest of “Graphics Programming Methods?”
+Click on this link!

 Chris Crawford is one of the earliest pioneers of games and game design, and any book with his name on it is required reading for anybody professing to be interested in the subject of game design.
-Chris Crawford on Game Design, published by New Riders, gathers all of Crawford’s experiences through the decades in a… Thirsting to get the rest of “Chris Crawford on Game Design?”
-Click the link!
+Chris Crawford on Game Design, published by New Riders, gathers all of Crawford’s experiences through the decades in a… Continue reading the rest of “Chris Crawford on Game Design.”